dropdog/docs/docs/development.md

     # Other file is ready to be commited
     Modified: contact.php
 $ git commit
+# Opens the default git editor so you can create the commit message.
 # Add the commit but do not push!
 # Continue with another commit.
+# When ready push.

 ```